Hyperbolic triangulations and discrete random graphs: Introduction

-2em
+1em

-In the next section we present the general definition of the hyperbolic triangular grid we will be working with, and some basic facts about such grids.
-In section \ref{sec:semiregular} we focus on grids whose structure is regular.
-In Section \ref{sec:distalg} we introduce our algorithms calculating distances in the grid.
-In Section \ref{sec:distcomp} we study how the distances in our grids are related to distances in the underlying hyperbolic plane.
-In Section \ref{sec:scale-free} we recall the definition of the HRG model, and define our own DHRG model, based on the intuitions from Section \ref{sec:distcomp}.
-We analyze the DHRG model in Section \ref{sec:dhrgtheory}, then show how to apply our algorithms to work with DHRGs efficiently in Section \ref{sec:dhrgalgo}.
-We have implemented some of the algorithms presented in Sections \ref{sec:distalg} and \ref{sec:scale-free}; the experimental results regarding the DHRG model are presented in Section \ref{sec:experiments}.
+{\bf Structure of the paper.} In the next section we present the hyperbolic tesselations, and their properties which will be essential for our algorithms.
+Section \ref{sec:distalg} introduces our algorithms for calculating distances in the graph.
+In Section \ref{sec:distcomp}, we study how the distances in our graphs are related to the distances in the underlying hyperbolic plane.
+We define our DHRG model in Section \ref{sec:scale-free}, based on the intuitions from Section \ref{sec:distcomp}.
+We show how to apply our algorithms to work with DHRGs efficiently in Section \ref{sec:dhrgalgo}.
+We have implemented \cite{explorable} the log-likelihood computation and local search algorithms presented in Sections \ref{sec:distalg} and \ref{sec:scale-free}; Section \ref{sec:experiments} presents the experimental results on real world networks.
 We discuss possible directions for further work in Section \ref{sec:conclusion}.
+We also provide a browser-based interactive visualization of some concepts in this paper \cite{explorable}.